 Alport syndrome also leads to eye problems in those with XLAS and ARAS, including:

 - Abnormal shape of the lens (anterior lenticonus), which can lead to a slow decline in vision as well as cataracts.

-- Corneal erosion in which there is loss of the outer layer of the covering of the eyeball, leading to pain, itching, or redness of the eye, or blurred vision.
+- Corneal erosion in which there is damage to the outer layer of the covering of the eyeball, leading to pain, itching, redness of the eye, or blurred vision.